accujazz/homepage/content/work.md

 ---

-I love to experiment and worked on a few personal projects over the years.
-Most of them are long offline but the experience remains:
+I love to experiment and have worked on a few personal projects over the years.
+Most of them are long offline, but the experience remains:

-- Online tool to create short compilations of your favourite songs.
-The tracks were auto cut in 11-seconds parts and mixed together with seamless transitions at their beginnings and endings with fades.
+- An online tool to create short compilations of your favourite songs.
+The tracks were automatically cut in 11-seconds parts and mixed together with seamless transitions at their beginnings and endings with fades.
 The end result was sort of a bite-sized mixtape.
-- Plain text file format praise: different ways to use plain text files.
+- A plain text file format praise: different ways to use plain text files.
-- Chart of mobile apps most often mentioned in social media.
+- A chart of the mobile apps most often mentioned in social media.
-- Tool to view all replies to a single tweet back in the day when it was impossible to do so on Twitter.
+- A tool to view all replies to a single tweet, back in the day when it was impossible to do so on Twitter.
-- Video games price aggregator build when transition to digital was still in progress and video games were sold on all kinds of media.
+- A video games price aggregator, build when the transition to digital was still in progress and video games were sold on all kinds of media.